Should you sell an underperforming ETF?

 Mentioned: ARK Innovation ETF (ARKK)

-The Covid pandemic for example, saw an influx of people pour into the market with additional funds (arguably speculating rather than investing) to realise a quick return.
+For example, the Covid pandemic saw an influx of people pour into the market with additional funds (arguably speculating rather than investing) to realise a quick return.
 Investors rode waves of immense market momentum with speculative picks paying off – until they didn’t.

-A lot of financial content revolves around the purchasing of assets – but when should we sell and how do we do this to achieve the best outcome?
-A case study of ARK shows the situation that many investors will find themselves in at least occasionally.
+A lot of financial content revolves around the purchasing of assets – but it’s equally important to know when we should sell and how we do this to achieve the best outcome?
+The case of ARK is a good example of the precarious situation many investors may find themselves in.

 What happened to ARKK?

-Named the top value-destroying fund family over the last decade, ARK Invest saw the largest aggregate loss of over USD 13 billion.
+Named the top value-destroying fund family over the last decade, ARK Invest saw the largest aggregate loss of over USD 14 billion in the decade to December 2023.
 Remarkably, the fund managed to destroy value in a generally favourable market with technology outperformance.

-Founded in 2014, ARK Invest is best known for aggressive bets on ‘disruptive innovations’ such as AI, blockchain and robotics.
-Early bets on Tesla and cryptocurrencies paid off handsomely a few years after inception, posting over 150% return in 2020 and catching the attention of investors.
-The fund has struggled to retain investor optimism after a sharp and prolonged descent from its peak due to several poorly performing holdings.
+Founded in 2014, ARK Invest is best known for aggressive bets on ‘disruptive innovations’ like AI, blockchain and robotics.
+Early calls on Tesla and cryptocurrencies paid off handsomely a few years after inception with the fund posting over 150% return in 2020 and catching the attention of investors.

-Interesting, from its inception to June 2025, ARKK has posted a 12.2% annualised return.
-This may seem reasonable.
-However, the timing of asset flows mean that the returns for the average investor are much worse.
-Morningstar portfolio strategist Amy Arnott argues that the real culprit in the case of ARKK, was the flood of assets in 2021, after its best returns had already been realised.
+Interestingly, since its inception to November 2025, ARKK has posted a ~15% annualised return.
+This may seem reasonable, but the timing of asset flows mean that returns for the average ARKK investor are much worse.
+Morningstar portfolio strategist Amy Arnott argues that the real ‘wealth destroying’ culprit was the flood of assets in 2021, after the fund’s best returns had already been realised.

 What we think: Cathie Wood’s high-conviction position sizes have worked exceptionally well on occasion.
 However, the costs of inevitable stock-picking mistakes have been high.
 Success requires well-sized positions, rigorous financial analysis, and a strong sell discipline.
 ARKK has fallen short on these fronts.
 Wood’s reliance on her instincts to construct the portfolio hasn’t proved effective.